kuhnuri/kuhnuri-cli/README.md

   <dd>Kuhnuri API URL.
 Optional</dd>
 </dl>

+## Configuration

-Kuhnuri API URL can be configured in `.kuhnurirc` file
+Default options can be configured in `.kuhnurirc` file

 ```properties
 api = https://example.com/
 ```

+The configuration file is read from either current directory or user home directory.

 ## Donating